quadriq/puppet-influxdb/README.md

 > note, not all parameters are introduced right now,  Welcome Contribution!

 see `manifests/config.pp` for supported parameters.
-Otherwise you can do:
+Here is a usage example:

 ```puppet
 $parameter =